newzydev/Newzydev-Protect/README.md

 ## ✨ Credit

 Developed by: [Sakdar Sukkwan](https://github.com/newzydev)
-Email: `sakdar.s@example.com` *(replace with your real email)*
+Email: sakdar.newzydev@gmail.com

-If you use this in your project, don’t forget to ⭐ star the repo and give credit naค้าบ 🩷
+If you use this in your project, don’t forget to ⭐ star the repo and give credit nakub 🩷